Reflections on the Origins of Religious Thought

 • a set of beliefs become ossified;

-• ritual and imposed doctrine/practice - not questioning - become the source of individual identity;
+• ritual and imposed doctrine/practice become a primary source of individual identity;

-• external authority becomes more important than internal reflection;
+• external authority becomes more important than internal reflection and exploration;

 • differences (beliefs, rituals) are emphasized over similarities - driving xenophobia; and

-• one faith tradition tries to force its beliefs and practices on people outside that tradition.
+• one faith tradition tries to impose its beliefs and practices on people outside that tradition.

-Many faith traditions (extinct as well as current) have promoted themselves as being in possession of the absolute TRUTH, or of the final revelation of the divine spirit.
+Many faith traditions (extinct as well as current) have promoted themselves as being in possession of the absolute TRUTH, or of the final revelation of the divine.
 These traditions consider themselves to be the chosen people of their deity.
 All others, by exclusion, are either lost, or heretics, or evil, or some other pejorative.
-Of course, if one steps back and looks at the great panoply of religions that have come and gone, it is clear that absolute TRUTH has never existed.
+Of course, if one steps back and looks at the great panoply of religions that have come and gone, it is clear that there are no universal beliefs, and no universal truths.

 How does promotion of an absolute truth threaten peace and social justice?
-As noted earlier in this discussion, all of the functional elements of religion are interlinked.
-If one considers that they are in possession of the absolute truth, then all claims to the truth by practitioners of other traditions must be rejected as false.
+As noted earlier in this discussion, all of the functional elements of religion are interrelated.
+If one group considers that they are in possession of the absolute truth, then all claims to the truth by practitioners of other traditions must be rejected as false.
 “If I accept that your truth may be valid, then it weakens the absoluteness of my truth - and that threatens my very identity.”
-In this world view, only one set of answers to the Great Questions, and only one set of rituals for interceding with the divine can be correct.
-Only one set of prayers, rituals, symbols, and texts can be accepted.
+In this world view, only one set of answers to the great questions, and only one set of rituals for interceding with the divine can be correct.
+Thus, only one set of prayers, rituals, symbols, and texts can be accepted.
+Only one explanation of the natural world is correct.
+This is one reason why, in the age of Science, a majority of humans still cling to superstition (with some even calling for their superstitions to be taught as science in the public schools).
 All other practices and beliefs, to the extent that they differ, are blasphemous.
-Only one interpretation of the sacred texts and scriptures can be accepted as correct - usually the interpretation of the current authority figure for that faith group.
-Only one explanation of the natural world is correct.
-This is one reason why, in the age of Science, the majority of humans still cling to superstition (with some even calling for their superstitions to be taught as science in the public schools).
+Further, in conservative traditions, only one interpretation of the sacred texts and scriptures can be accepted as correct - usually the interpretation of the current authority figure for that faith group.
 For adherents of a strict faith tradition, only those who demonstrate allegiance to that tradition’s beliefs and practices can be accepted as part of the community.
-Discrimination against outsiders is tolerated, and may even be promoted - this in spite of the fact that the founders of most of the world’s current denominations called for embracing all people as equals.
+Discrimination against outsiders is tolerated, and may even be promoted - this in spite of the fact that the founders of nearly all the world’s major denominations called for embracing all people as equals.

 References